pcamus/pymath/graph_funcR/README.md

 A function is described as a list of coordinates stored into vectors.

-As in the num_sequence. py program, the Python code is made of 5 parts :
+As in the num_sequence.py program, the Python code is made of 5 parts :

 - Module import.